 “30 years ago we had this dream to create our own art factory, just like Warhol.
 But it’s only been the past 5 years that we actually realised this is what we really wanted.
-We wanted to create something that was truly amazing, a building that was bursting with art,” explained Marc of their new home.
+We wanted to create something that was truly amazing, a building that was bursting with art,” explained Marc.

 The Factory, named in homage to Warhol as well as the history of the building, is a 2500 m² building that will include studio space, gallery space, play space, creative space, and a rooftop garden.

-Gillie and Marc, constantly in creative mode and pumping out new works at breakneck speed, are excited to push themselves even further, making The Factory into a real art factory.
+Gillie and Marc, constantly in creative mode are excited to push themselves even further, making The Factory into a real art factory.

 “We never liked the idea that galleries always showed the same work.
 We promise to continually create, innovate, and display new work all the time,” said Gillie.

 Being in an industrial zone devoid of much green space, the artists also want The Factory to become a sanctuary for wildlife.

 “We’re really excited about the rooftop.
 We’ve transformed it into a garden where we are already growing loads of plants.
 The dream is to have the entire building completely covered with trees and vines to make it into a green oasis amongst all the industry,” shared Marc.

 It is now open by appointment only, so please come and visit!